Regis College

 Warning

 A student with a semester grade point average below 2.000 and a cumulative grade point average above 2.000 is placed on academic warning.
-Although academic warning indicates an academic deficiency, it is not as severe as academic probation and is not posted on the student’s permanent academic record (transcript).
+Although academic warning indicates an academic deficiency, it is not as severe as academic notice and is not posted on the student’s permanent academic record (transcript).

 Academic Suspension